niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

 - They must return two variables :

    - A dictionary where each key is the name of the file and each associated value the rendered content of that file, for example {input_filename:input_content ; job_filename:job_content}.
-   - The name of the rendered job instructions file, needed by the main script to launch the job on the cluster.
+   - The name of the rendered job script, needed by the main script to launch the job on the cluster.

 If a problem arises when rendering the templates, an ``AbinError`` exception should be raised with a proper error message (see :ref:`how to handle errors <abin_errors>` for more details).

 The six arguments
 -----------------

 As said in the previous section, the rendering functions take six dictionaries as arguments.
-Since those functions might want various information depending on each specific case, we tried to include as many pertinent details that you might want to refer to during your rendering process.
+Since those functions might want various information depending on each specific case, we tried to include as many pertinent details as you might want to refer to during your rendering process.
 Thus, the six dictionaries are defined as follows:

 - ``mendeleev`` is the content of the ``mendeleev.yml`` file
 - ``clusters_cfg`` is the content of the :ref:`clusters configuration file <clusters_file>`